 Here’s what I think though there’s plenty of speculation here.
 At some time in the past there was a sinful rebellion against God in the world beyond the human (see 2 Peter 2:4; Jude 6, and note “where” the rebels ended up).
 Spirit beings revolted against the Holy God and so at that point we had angelic beings and demons headed up by Satan.
 We then have to assume that some spirit rebels were not incarcerated.
 That moral/spiritual infection which permeated them was brought to humans and they eagerly embraced it and have been spreading it ever since.
 This human rebellion has the same quality as the supra-natural rebellion and finds its inspiration and model there; hence it is demonic and satanic.
 Their demonic models trigger the hurt and loss that humans experience (though the guilt is ours and ours alone because we choose to follow—demons and wicked angels have their own problems).

-When humans reject God and follow evil they are esteeming Satan and demons above and against God (compare 1 Corinthians 10:18-21 and note the profound meaning of Lord’s Supper as it witnesses against demonism and the gods—that’s the Lord’s Supper that we often hurry through so we can get on with other things).
+When humans reject God and follow evil they are esteeming the satanic and demonic above and against God (compare 1 Corinthians 10:18-21 and note the profound meaning of Lord’s Supper as it witnesses against demonism and the gods—that’s the Lord’s Supper that we often hurry through so we can get on with other things).
 When people reject profound truth and embrace palatable error they embrace doctrines of demons (see 1 Timothy 4:1 and compare 1 John 4:1-6).

 Once more, I think that a very marked entrance of demons into human affairs matched God’s very marked entrance into human affairs.
 I think God allowed this to demonstrate in public His reign over the invisible powers that work their evil to humanity’s loss.
 I don’t believe that the demons came and went simply on their own accord and I think their visibility in the Gospels was a God-allowed and stark manifestation to signal the arrival of God’s reign in Jesus Christ.
 That’s what I think!